Azure/Cloud-Native/website/blog/2022-09-13/index.md

     ```powershell
     dapr run --app-id orders-processor --app-port 5039 --dapr-http-port 3500 --components-path "../dapr-components" dotnet run
     ```
-    When using Dapr run command we are running a dapr process as a sidecar next to the Web API application, the properties we have configured as the following:
+    When using `dapr run` command we are running a dapr process as a sidecar next to the Web API application, the properties we have configured as the following:

     - app-id: The unique identifier of the application.
 Used for service discovery, state encapsulation, and the pub/sub consumer identifier.
-    - app-port: This parameter tells Dapr which port your application is listening on, you can get the app port from `dockerfile` the Web API Project.
+    - app-port: This parameter tells Dapr which port your application is listening on, you can get the app port from `dockerfile` in the Web API Project.
-    - dapr-http-port: The HTTP port for Dapr to listen on.
+    - dapr-http-port: the HTTP port for Dapr to listen on.
     - components-path: path to the dapr componenet(s) folder.
     For a full list of properties, you can check this [link](https://docs.dapr.io/reference/cli/dapr-run/)